larscom/gitlab-ci-dashboard/README.md

 ## 📒 Checklist

-- Overview of all latest pipeline statuses within a group ✅
+- [x] Overview of all latest pipeline statuses within a group
-- Overview of all pipeline statuses within a group ✅
+- [x] Overview of all pipeline statuses within a group
-- Overview of all schedules within a group ✅
+- [x] Overview of all schedules within a group
-- Overview of all artifacts within a group
+- [ ] Overview of all artifacts within a group
-- ...
+- [ ] ...

 ## ⚡️ Requirements